DuncanIdahoCT/seeed-mmwave-60ghz-presence/README.md

 ![An Almost Working HA Device...](/static/images/proper%20sensor%20device...%20almost.png)

-I then added code examples for WiFi and MQTT so I could send sensor data to Home Assistant the only way I knew would work given that I could not manage to get the code to work in ESPHome.

 There was a bit of a learning curve for me as this was the first time working with dynamic json documents and the nested objects gave me some grief and kept getting shorted when sent to MQTT as discovery messages but eventually I managed to make it work enough to get a proper device created with sensors and start testing the state messages:

 ![Custom Home Assistant Device](/static/images/custom%20device.png)